TNTurnerLab/PYRUS/README.md

 randomcoloR
 pdftools

-Quick-mer2 Bed file
+### File Requirments

-Chromosome file
+Bed files are the only acceptable file types for this script

 ### Flag Options: